Accounting, Trust and Financial Management: Second Edition

 Financial Reporting That Supports Decisions

-Generate monthly financial statements including profit and loss, balance sheet and cash flow. round up with management reports for law firms - ar aging realization/collection rate avg billing rate matter profitability and trust account summaries.
+Generate monthly financial statements including profit and loss, balance sheet and cash flow.
+Round up with management reports for law firms - ar aging realization/collection rate avg billing rate matter profitability and trust account summaries.
 Leverage these reports to evaluate cash runway, pinpoint slow-paying customers and see items that are eating into margins.

 Key Performance Indicators (KPIs)